Subscribe to our newsletters & stay updated

 PHCPPros: How did you get into the PHCP industry?

 Goldstein: My entry into the PHCP-PVF industry is a long and winding road to which fate ultimately played a key role.
 I grew up spending time hanging out in my grandfather's local hardware store where I learned the value of hard work.
 I got into music and entertainment where I spent the next two decades conquering the audio industry.
 Playing in bands, getting an entertainment degree, touring the world with superstars, record labels, studios, and much more.
 I had my fun, learned lots and decided I needed change in order to start a family.
 I simultaneously got married, had a child, started grad school for business, and changed careers into the PHCP-PVF industry, joining Woodhill Supply Inc. as a third-generation family supply house.
-From my family's local hardware store to a regional wholesale distributer, I was destined to be here.
+From my family's local hardware store to a regional wholesale distributor, I was destined to be here.

 PHCPPros: What have been some of your career highlights so far?